-As of June 30, 2014, we had cash and cash equivalents of \$21.2 million.
+As of December 31, 2013, we had cash and cash equivalents of \$31.8 million.
 We currently estimate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows:

-- approximately \$ million to fund our planned pivotal clinical trial of galeterone for CRPC patients with C-terminal loss generally or AR-V7 specifically and conduct other clinical trials and preclinical studies to support the submission of an NDA to the FDA for galeterone for this indication; - approximately \$ million to fund our ongoing ARMOR2 trial; - approximately \$ million to fund our initial research of compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation; - the greater of \$0.5 million and 1% of the gross proceeds of this offering to pay a fee to a financial advisor in connection with strategic and financial advisory services unrelated to this offering; and - the remainder for working capital and other general corporate purposes.
+- approximately \$ million to fund our ongoing ARMOR2 trial; - approximately \$ million to fund our planned pivotal Phase 3 clinical trial of galeterone for CRPC and conduct other clinical trials and preclinical studies to support the submission of an NDA to the FDA for galeterone for CRPC; - the greater of \$0.5 million and 1% of the gross proceeds of this offering to pay a fee to a financial advisor in connection with services unrelated to this offering; and - the remainder for working capital and other general corporate purposes.